fence-io/website/content/articles/networking/linux-network-namespace/index.md

 root@ubuntu:~# ip link add hlink1 type veth peer name clink1
 ```

-This command creates a pair of virtual Ethernet interfaces (veth), named hlink1 and clink1, within the root network namespace.
+This command creates a pair of virtual Ethernet interfaces `veth`, named `hlink1` and `clink1`, within the root network namespace.
 You can observe the outcome by listing the network devices using the following command.

 ```
 root@ubuntu:~# ip link list